 In October 2020, Katie was up for parole.
 She was not granted parole, but she was recommended pre-release.
 She was accepted into the women’s community correctional facility, Passages, in Billings, and in February 2021, she signed papers accepting her bed.

 The Garding family was overjoyed following the announcement of pre-release because parents always feared they would die before she was released.

-After a minimum of one year at Passages, Garding may be released on parole.
+In December 2021, Katie was granted parole upon the completion of the Passages program.
 While this is great news, we do not believe she should be under DOC supervision at all.
 We believe she is innocent.
 MTIP will continue its work to secure Katie’s freedom and to overturn her conviction.